hark130/Mind_Monitor/README.md

 NOTES:
 	- Some ideas came from https://valgrind.org/docs/manual/mc-manual.html
-	- Bad Code 10 is the multi-threaded version of Bad Code 3
+	- Bad Code 10 is the multi-process version of Bad Code 3

 ## CONCLUSION